ec-europa/joinup-dev/web/modules/custom/joinup_group_content_management/README.md

 Joinup Group Content Management
 ===============================

 This module contains business logic related to managing content in groups.

-It is used for tightly interwoven functionality that depends on joinup_group as well as individual entity types or bundles.
-This cannot be included in joinup_group without introducing circular dependencies.
+It currently comprises of a single action which could not be included in the `joinup_group` module but had to be split off into a separate module to solve a circular dependency.